ctcl-bregis/ctclsite-rust/config/projects/content/netkart.md

 Along with the addition of a CVT, a gearbox for shifting into reverse, neutral and drive will be added.

 ### Frame
 The frame will also go under significant modification.
 For extra strength and rigidity, the frame will be welded together as the frame was held together with nuts and bolts.
 This should help with vibration while having the vehicle more safe to drive.
-On April 2, 2024, we have started to work on the gfr
+On April 2, 2024, we have started to work on the frame.

 ## Phase 3
 Phase 3 is when I actually start computerizing the go kart.